ahmetb/runsd/README.md

 ![runsd](assets/img/logo.png)

-`runsd` is a drop-in binary to your container image that runs on [Cloud Run (fully managed)](https://cloud.run) that allows your services to discover each other and authenticate automatically without needing to change your code.
+`runsd` is a drop-in binary to your container image that runs on Google [Cloud Run (fully managed)](https://cloud.run) that allows your services to discover each other and authenticate automatically without needing to change your code.

 It helps you bring existing microservices, for example from Kubernetes, to Cloud Run.
 It’s not language-specific and works with external tools and binaries, too.

-> **NOTE:** This project is not an officially supported component of Cloud Run
+> **NOTE:** This project is not a support component of Cloud Run.
+It's developed
-> product.
-It's provided as-is to be a supplementary utility.
+> as a community effort and provided as-is without any guarantees.

 <!--
   ⚠️ DO NOT UPDATE THE TABLE OF CONTENTS MANUALLY ️️⚠️